 Subject teachers know exactly what studying a subject in Year 10 and 11 involves, and can advise whether it’s right for you.

-Mr Wilkins (Head of Careers) can guide you towards advice about which subjects and qualifications are useful for particular careers.
+Mr Wilkins (Careers Leader) can guide you towards advice about which subjects and qualifications are useful for particular careers.
 Mr Devereux can answer any questions about the Herschel options process itself.
 You will also have an opportunity to talk to some older students who have studied the subjects in which you are interested.

-Ms Cole, the school careers adviser, will be at Parents/Options Evening and will be running group sessions in school before half term for you to ask any questions.
+Mrs Sinclair, the school careers adviser, will be at Options Evening and will be running group sessions in school before half term for you to ask any questions.
+She can also be found in the Careers Library on a Thursday lunchtime if you have any quick questions for her.

-Deadline for returning options form Friday 9th March
+Deadline for returning options form: Tuesday 19th March

 Click on the links below for some external help and advice on choosing your options from some independent websites.
 Which University considers the impact your GCSE choices can have on your future degree courses.